perl11/potion/INTERNALS.md

 This doc is going to touch quite a bit on the JIT, compiling straight to x86 and PowerPC instructions.
-So many languages are targetting the JVM and .Net these days... it made me wonder what the hurdles are to generating machine code directly.
+So many languages are targetting the JVM and .Net these days, or try to use 30MB
+LLVM just for adding jit support.
+It made me wonder what the hurdles are to generating machine code directly.

 Clearly, the biggest benefit of having a common runtime is garbage collection.
-The
-JVM has some wild GC algorithms built in.
+The JVM and .Net have some wild GC algorithms built in.
 And that's actually a huge benefit.
 I only wish that more garbage collectors were available as libraries.

 Anyways, my favorite language has been Ruby for many years, that's partially because